 This place is a little paradise.
 Spittal Pond has 64 acres of wetlands along the South Shore.
 Go there and see the Checkerboard, an unusual limestone formation with a distinct pattern of cracks where whalers used to haul out their catch.
 You can also go to the Portuguese Rock, where an inscription (now replaced with a bronze casting) is thought to be the oldest evidence of humans in Bermuda.

-Travel With Me For Checking Off Your Bucket List Items
+Travel With Me & Check Off Your Bucket List Items

 That was it, folks.
 Meanwhile, you can travel with me to my next adventures.
 I am going to the 6 exotic destinations below within the next 12 months, so why don’t you join me while we’re being followed by a camera?
 To every single country, I will go with an exclusive group of only 10 people (selected applicants only).
 I call it The Spark Experience.
 It’s for those people who work hard and rarely treat themselves, is for those who don’t want to have regrets, is for those who want to do something they’ve never done before.
 Is that you?